ws49066/loan_management_frontend/README.md

 ## Adding This Project to Your Portfolio

 If you want a short portfolio blurb and screenshot suggestions, I can prepare a concise description and a step-by-step demo script you can use when presenting the project.

-## License

-This repository is currently private.
-Change this section if you open-source the project.